-Stan offers a no lock-in contract and a free one-month trial, and will set you back $10 a month.
+Stan offers a no lock-in contract and a free one-month trial, and will set you back starting at $10 a month.

 The first season of Seinfeld introduces us to our main characters.
 The titular Jerry Seinfeld leads the iconic cast made up of George, Elaine, and the quirky and over-the-top, Kramer.